 - Assessment and Award of Degree including requirements for Master’s/Doctoral degrees, appointment of examiners, and the examinations process.

-The Study Regulations are contained within the General Regulations: University Calendar for Postgraduate Students which is revised annually and includes the following areas:
+The Study Regulations for Research Degree Programmes are contained within the University Calendar: General Regulations which is revised annually and includes the following areas:

-- Regulations for Students including admissions procedures, fees, and postgraduate awards.
+- Regulations for Students including definitions, admissions procedures, fees, and graduation.

 - Conduct Regulations and other regulations for the use of laboratories and the library.